-Everyone wants to get rich quick, but no one likes the risks involved in chasing that elusive fortune.
+Everyone wants to get rich quickly, but no one likes the risks involved in chasing that elusive fortune.
 If you want to learn how to get rich, you’ll receive conflicting advice and run into a dizzying array of investment opportunities.
 And low returns aren’t the only danger.
 If you choose a bad method for making money, you could end up losing a big chunk instead of gaining one.

 Expecting High Returns From Cheap Properties